 Let A and B be points of the given plane that do not lie on the line l.
 Suppose that the line segment joining the points A and B does not intersect the line l.
 If A lies on the side of the line l containing the point C then l does not intersect either of the line segments [CA] and [AB].
-It therefore follows from Proposition 1.11 that the line l does not intersect the line segment [CB], and thus the point B also lies on the side of the line l that contains the point E. Similarly if E lies on the side of E that contains the point E then the point E also lies on the side of E that contains the point E then the point E also lies on the side of E that contains the point E then the point E also lies on the side of the line E line segment E then the points E and E lie on the same side of the line E.
+It therefore follows from Proposition 1.11 that the line l does not intersect the line segment [CB], and thus the point B also lies on the side of the line l that contains the point C. Similarly if A lies on the side of the line l that contains the point E then the point B also lies on the side of l that contains the point E. We conclude therefore that if the line l does not meet the line segment [AB]then the points A and B lie on the same side of the line l.

 On the other hand, suppose that the line l meets the line segment [AB].
 If the point A lies on the side of l that contains the point C then A lies on the opposite side of l to the point E. Therefore l meets the line segments [AE] and [AB].
-It then follows from Proposition 1.12 that l does not meet the line segment [BE] and therefore the point B lies on the same side of the line l as the point E, and thus lies on the opposite side of the line l to the point A. Similarly if A lies on the same side of l as the point E then E lies on the same side of E as the point E then E lies on the same side of E. This completes the proof.
+It then follows from Proposition 1.12 that l does not meet the line segment [BE] and therefore the point B lies on the same side of the line l as the point E, and thus lies on the opposite side of the line l to the point A. Similarly if A lies on the same side of l as the point E, and thus lies on the opposite side of the line l to the line l to the point A. Similarly if A lies on the same side of l as the point E, and thus lies on the opposite side of the line l to the line l to the point A. This completes the proof.

 Proposition 1.14 Let l be a line in a given plane, and let A, B and C be distinct points of that plane that are collinear and do not lie on the line l.
-Suppose also that the point B lies between the points A and C. If the line l meets the line segment [AB] or the line segment [BC] then it also meets the line segment [AC].
+Suppose also that the point B lies between the points A and C. If the line l meets the line segment [AB] or the line segment [BC] then it also meets the line sequent [AC].